AdobeDocs/commerce-testing/src/pages/functional-testing-framework/getting-started.md

 ### Prerequisites

 This installation requires a local instance of the Adobe Commerce or Magento Open Source application.
-The Functional Testing Framework uses the [tests from modules][mftf tests] as well as the `app/autoload.php` file.
+The Functional Testing Framework uses the [tests from modules][tests] as well as the `app/autoload.php` file.

 ### Step 1.
 Clone the repository